 The primary preparation for these gatherings is to read the papers slated for presentation, whether written by an outside speaker or a student within the workshop.
 Students will meet to constructively critique these papers collectively, raising key questions and concepts for discussion and debate.
 One student will serve as the discussion leader each week by kicking off the dialogue.
 This student also will have the opportunity to prepare a review of the paper, if desired.
 When discussing CWI seminar papers, the product of each workshop will be a shortlist of pertinent questions for the visiting speaker, which workshop participants will be encouraged to ask during the Q&A following each seminar.
 When focusing on student papers, workshop participants will provide detailed comments geared towards supporting further development of our peers’ work.
 We regularly will be joined by the CWI presenters.

-The spirit behind the Student Workshop is one of collective student growth and learning through semi-structured discussion.
-While the Workshop will pose a relatively limited time commitment, students will be expected to participate actively, complete the readings, and regularly attend the CWI Seminars.
-Participants may elect to enroll for the 1-credit CWI Student Reading Workshop offered through the Sociology Department (Fall 2015 course number Sociology G4043).
+The spirit behind the student workshop is one of collective student growth and learning through semi-structured discussion.
+While the workshop will pose a relatively limited time commitment, students will be expected to participate actively, complete the readings, and regularly attend the CWI seminars.